Law Enforcement Action Partnership: Incarceration

-The Law Enforcement Action Partnership advocates for alternatives to arrest and incarceration as a means of reducing crime.
+LEAP advocates for alternatives to arrest and incarceration as a means of reducing crime.
 They support reducing the use of mandatory minimum sentences, increasing the use of effective pre-booking diversion programs, increasing the use of restorative justice conferences, reforming the money-bail system, and reforming parole and probation systems.
 The group aims to reduce collateral consequences caused by arrest and incarceration, reduce racial disparities in sentencing and punishment, and reduce felony disenfranchisement.

-Harm Reduction
+Harm reduction

 LEAP supports harm reduction programs, which reduce the negative personal and societal consequences of drug use, including Supervised Injection Facilities, Law Enforcement Assisted Diversion (LEAD), heroin-assisted treatment, Medication Assisted Treatment, syringe exchange programs, expanded naloxone access, and treatment on demand.
+Until 2020 LEAP was the fiscal sponsor for the Influence Foundation, which operates the harm reduction publication Filter.

-The War on Drugs
+The war on drugs

-LEAP pushes to end the War on Drugs and legalize and regulate all drugs from a public health perspective as a means of reducing death, disease, and addiction associated with drug use and illegal drug sales.
+LEAP pushes to end the war on drugs and legalize and regulate all drugs from a public health perspective as a means of reducing death, disease, and addiction associated with drug use and illegal drug sales.

-Global Issues
+Global issues

-The Law Enforcement Action Partnership is dedicated to studying international criminal justice issues and practical solutions.
+LEAP is dedicated to studying international criminal justice issues and practical solutions.
 LEAP considers domestic and international drug policies and their disastrous consequences, including violent criminal organizations, widespread corruption, suppression of free press, immigration crises, and state-sanctioned killings of drug users and dealers.
 LEAP looks to countries including Switzerland and Portugal for pioneering innovative drug policies focused on public health and safety.